Inspire (magazine): Authenticity

 Some scholars, such as Thomas Hegghammer (of the Norwegian Defence Research Establishment) and Jarret Brachman, argued that the magazine was an unexceptional example of jihadist online literature and did not deserve the media attention it received.
 Hegghammer wrote that "there is nothing particularly new or uniquely worrying" about the magazine's content, and its connection to AQAP is likely weak: "Without signals intelligence it is extremely difficult to determine the precise nature of the link between the editors and the AQAP leadership.
 Judging from the amount of recycled material in Inspire, I would be surprised if the AQAP connection is very strong."

 While the SITE Institute and at least one senior U.S. government official described Inspire as authentic, there was some speculation on jihadist websites and elsewhere that the magazine, due to its low quality, may have been a hoax.
 This theory was advocated, in particular, by Max Fisher, a writer for The Atlantic.
 Fisher listed five reasons to suspect the publication was a hoax.
 According to Fisher, the portable document format (PDF) file that contained the first issue also contained a computer virus.
 Fisher noted that the magazine contained an article by Abu Mu'sab al-Suri, noting that al-Suri had been imprisoned in Guantanamo Bay since 2005, and that whether he was actually tied to al-Qaeda remained unclear.
-The article attributed to al-Suri was the beginning of a series that appeared in the next 5 issues of Inspire.
-These excerpts were all copied from a translation of Abu Musab al-Suri's "The Global Islamic Resistance Call" which was published in a 2008 biography of him.
+The article attributed to al-Suri was the beginning of a series that appeared in the next five issues of Inspire.
+These excerpts were all copied from a translation of Abu Musab al-Suri's "The Global Islamic Resistance Call", which was published in a 2008 biography of him.

 Peter Bergen, the national security analyst for CNN, describing it as "a slick Web-based publication, heavy on photographs and graphics that, unusually for a jihadist organ, is written in colloquial English", on 31 March 2011 discussed the column of Yemeni-American cleric Anwar al-Awlaki, a leader of AQAP, in its fifth issue.

 Audience

 Inspire is a unique terrorist publication in that it is very specific in the audience in which it targets instead of publishing general ideological arguments to all Muslims.
 Studies in terrorism have noted that most Islamic terrorist attacks on the West are perpetrated by well-educated men living in the West, with an average age of 26 years.
 AQAP also is aware of this, and Inspire magazine targets this demographic.

 One example is in the use of imagery and text in the operations of Abyan in the Fall 2010 edition.
 The images are of operations directed against Yemeni troops at checkpoints, base ambushes, explosions, and "cleaning the streets" (killing the enemy).
 The photos show images of actions performed by the mujahid against the murtad.
 The captions tell a story of victory for the holy warriors with few casualties.
-The images and text portray a story of invincibility and defeat of Yemen's Special Forces.
+The images and text portray a story of invincibility and of defeat of Yemen's Special Forces.